State Tax Filing Resources

 SUI

-- Taxpay - If you are using the Taxpay service for Florida SUI and have received correspondence from the Florida Department of Revenue indicating that your account is in "pending" status, please forward the documentation to your service representative immediately.
+• Taxpay - If you recieve correspondence from the Florida DOR indicating that your account is in "pending" status, please forward the documentation to your Service Representative immediately.

 Note: If Paychex previously filed the wage portion of Form RT 6A for you, be advised that you are now responsible for filing this form.